ShunyaoWang/ros_ethercat/README.md

   ![ethercat_test_gui](/assets/ethercat_test_gui.png)
   - Fisrt, input the Ethernet Port, for example 'eno1'.
   - Then, click button 'connect', if success, there will be a list of device in the Table.
+  - if connect to a device, you can choose the device use the check box, the you can set operation mode and control the device
   ## TODO
   Auto Switch between Golden Twitter and ANYdrive.